-is a back surgery that removes all or part of these discs.
-The procedure is most often done on lumbar discs (located in the lower back).
+An intervertebral discectomy is surgery to remove all or part of the damaged discs between each vertebra in the spinal column.
+It is most often done on discs in the lower (lumbar) part of the spine.
 It may also be done on cervical discs in the neck.
-There are 2 methods for this surgery:

 Reasons for Procedure

 Discs normally serve as cushions between the bones.
 They can become damaged or dry with age.
 Injury can also cause a disc to bulge (herniate).
 These changes can create pressure on nerves leaving the spine.
 This can cause pain, numbness, and weakness.
 This surgery is done when other methods to ease symptoms have not helped.

 Microdiscectomy—Small incisions are made and small tools are inserted through them

 There are four types of discectomy:

 An incision will be made in the skin on the left or right side of the neck.
 The doctor will go through a muscle to reach the spine.
 X-rays will be used to locate and remove damaged disc material.
 Part of the bone may be removed to give the nerve more space.
 A